JohnnyCPP/learn_assembly/examples/asm03/README.txt

 	push rdi
 	call is_number      # validate argv[1]
 	pop rdi
+	cmp rax, 2
-	test rax, rax
+	je .error_overflow  # if string contains more than 18 digits, print an error test rax, rax
 	jz .error_not_a_number
 	# the return address pushed by "call" is the address of the first byte